 Serving up grilled tenderloin, salmon filet, and a variety of French appetizers, this is the more casual choice of the two table serve France restaurants.

 Monsieur Paul, which is only open for dinner, is the French Pavilions gourmet table restaurant.
 Serving up traditional French cuisine with a bit of a twist; the menu includes roasted duck, escargot tart, oxtail broth, and lamb loin.
 Monsieur Paul also offers a prix fixe menus.

 The prix fixe prestige menu including a first course, choice of appetizer, choice of main, and choice of dessert.
 The prix fixe degustation includes seven courses, some of which most of which are set.

 Monsieur Paul is not only a reservation recommended restaurant, but it also has a strict dress code.
-The dress code requires “appropriate attire,” and tank tops, hats, swimwear, cut-offs, torn clothing, and graphic or offensive tee shirts.
+The dress code requires “appropriate attire,” and prohibits guests from entry if they are wearing any of the following: tank tops, hats, swimwear, cut-offs, torn clothing, and graphic or offensive tee shirts.

 Be sure to check out the official site for Monsieur Paul for more details on the prix fixe menus and dress code.